padok-team/docs-terraform-guidelines/refactoring.md

 ## Don'ts

-- Trying to change mutliple parts at once.
+- Trying to change mutliple parts or make multiple steps at once.

   It's very tempting to change a parameter on the resource or bump some versions while migrating to modules.
 But taking small steps and splitting complexity is always a better idea.
 Proceed at slow pace but keep the plan clear.